ctava-msft/aifoundry-managed-network/README.md

 Altenatively, run `azd auth login` and `azd up`.

-This template sets up Azure AI Studio with a managed network and connected resources for secure, private deployment with comprehensive networking isolation.
+This template sets up Azure AIFoundry with a managed network and connected resources for secure, private deployment with comprehensive networking isolation.

-Azure AI Studio is built on Azure Machine Learning as the primary resource provider and takes a dependency on the Cognitive Services (Azure AI Services) resource provider to surface model-as-a-service endpoints for Azure Speech, Azure Content Safety, and Azure OpenAI service.
+Azure AIFoundry is built on Azure Machine Learning as the primary resource provider and takes a dependency on the Cognitive Services (Azure AI Services) resource provider to surface model-as-a-service endpoints for Azure Speech, Azure Content Safety, and Azure OpenAI service.

 An 'Azure AI Hub' is a special kind of 'Azure Machine Learning workspace', that is kind = "hub".

 ## Design

-This deployment creates a fully private Azure AI Studio environment with:
+This deployment creates a fully private Azure AIFoundry environment with:
 - **Inbound Access**: Disabled public access, enabled from selected IP addresses only
 - **Outbound Access**: Private with Allow Internet Outbound enabled
 - **Identity**: System-managed identity with credential-based authentication